 President Emmanuel Macron’s State Visit to Washington

-Following his arrival at Joint Base Andrews, President Macron and the French delegation headed to Blair House where they stayed during the visit.
+Following his arrival at Joint Base Andrews, President Macron and the French delegation traveled to Blair House where they stayed during the visit.
 Blair House was built in the 1820s, and has been used as an official guesthouse since 1942 when it was purchased by the U.S. government.
 Next, Presidents Macron and Trump went to the White House for a tree planting ceremony on the South Lawn.
-The European oak sapling gifted by Macron came from Belleau Wood, the site of a World War I battle which American soldiers helped to win.
+The European oak sapling gifted by President Macron came from Belleau Wood, the site of a World War I battle which American soldiers helped to win.
 After planting the tree, President Macron and Mrs. Brigitte Macron ended the evening with a private dinner hosted at George Washington’s Mount Vernon Estate with President Trump and First Lady Melania Trump.

-“At Mount Vernon...we were able to not only have our first exchanges, but also recall the importance of the historical link between our two countries and the deep origins which date back to the revolution” said Macron at a press conference.
+"At Mount Vernon...we were able to not only have our first exchanges, but also recall the importance of the historical link between our two countries and the deep origins which date back to the revolution” said President Macron at a press conference.

 The choice to host the first official meal of the visit at Mount Vernon was a tribute to the shared history of the two nations.
 In 1784, the Marquis de Lafayette spent ten days visiting his friend George Washington at Mount Vernon during his tour around America.
 This was just three years after the end of the American Revolution in which he served as a Major General for the Continental Army.
 The last U.S. President to hold a dinner at Mount Vernon was John F. Kennedy, who hosted President Ayub Khan of Pakistan during a state visit in 1962.